East Beach

 State Beach Parking

 Headed to a state beach?
-Check here for the near real-time status of parking lots at our busiest state beaches.
+Check here for the status of state beach parking lots.
 Remember, season beach parking passes are not available for purchase at beach entrances.
 Help reduce traffic delays by buying your season pass online.